apollographql/apollo-schema-reporting-preview-docs/README.md

-# Preview: Apollo Schema Reporting
+# [Developer Preview] Apollo Schema Reporting

-Welcome to our __preview documentation for Apollo Schema Reporting, a protocol and implementation for GraphQL servers to automatically report their schema to the Apollo schema registry__.
+**Apollo Schema Reporting** is a protocol (and an implementation of that protocol) that enables GraphQL servers to automatically register their schema with Apollo Graph Manager.

-At Apollo, we want to make it easy to accurately track the evolution of your GraphQL schema over time.
+At Apollo, we want to help you track the evolution of your GraphQL schema over time.
 That's why we are previewing functionality to automatically report a schema definition from your running GraphQL server, which will be registered in your graph's version history in Apollo Graph Manager.

 This repository is meant to provide early access users with information about this new project and instructions to configure schema-reporting, along with a central place to provide feedback to the schema reporting team (open an issue!).

-## Before you start: IMPORTANT DISCLAIMER
+## DISCLAIMER

-_The documentation here is currently only a preview of pre-release software.
-You may use it at will, but this evaluation product is not yet fully supported or considered generally available.
-While we will try to avoid breaking changes once a feature is in use, until the features discussed herein are taken out of preview we could make breaking changes.
-Please be aware of the heightened risk of using preview software._

-_Use of anything described in these preview docs (current as of May 2020) is done at your own risk and is governed by [The Apollo Terms of Service](https://www.apollographql.com/Apollo-Terms-of-Service.pdf)._
+**Apollo Schema Reporting is in active development.** It is not yet considered generally available or officially supported by Apollo.
+During this developer preview, the protocol and its implementation might change without notice.
+You are free to use both at your own risk, as described in the [Apollo Terms of Service](https://www.apollographql.com/Apollo-Terms-of-Service.pdf):

 _PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM ANY SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
 Previews may not be covered by customer support.
 Previews may be subject to reduced or different security, compliance and privacy commitments, as further explained in the Terms of Service, Privacy Policy and any additional notices provided with the Preview.
 We may change or discontinue Previews at any time without notice.
 We also may choose not to release a Preview into "General Availability."_

-## How to get set up with Apollo Server
+## Setup for Apollo Server

-In order to configure Apollo Server **(v2.14+)** to report schemas, you will need to provide it a `service` API token through an environment variable.
-(For those of you who have already configured metrics reporting from Apollo Server, you have already passed this token to your server and can skip this step.)
-This token can be found in the graph settings page of [Apollo Graph Manager](https://engine.apollographql.com) for your graph.
-To pass this token to Apollo Server, simply set the `APOLLO_KEY` environment variable.
-See [the docs](https://www.apollographql.com/docs/graph-manager/setup-analytics/) for more information.
+### Obtain and set your graph API key

+To configure schema reporting for Apollo Server (supported in v2.14+ and later), you first provide Apollo Server a **graph API key** via the `APOLLO_KEY` environment variable.
+See [Pushing traces from Apollo Server](https://www.apollographql.com/docs/graph-manager/setup-analytics/#pushing-traces-from-apollo-server) to learn how to obtain this key.
+(If you've already configured metrics reporting, you can skip this step.)

+### Opt in to schema reporting

-While this functionality is in preview, it will be opt-in by default.
-To opt in, set
+While schema reporting is in developer preview, its functionality is opt-in.
+To opt in, set the following environment variable in your server's environment:

 ```sh
 APOLLO_SCHEMA_REPORTING=true
 ```

-or, alternatively, pass constructor options to Apollo Server, like so:
+Alternatively, pass the `experimental_schemaReporting` option to the `ApolloServer` constructor:

 ```js
 new ApolloServer({